seangjr/campus-camp-bot/README.md

 This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/).
 See the [LICENSE](LICENSE) file for details.

-# Acknowledgements

-Thank you for considering the use of Kabir's Discord Bot Handler!
-If you find it helpful, we encourage you to give it a ⭐️.

 ## Contributing

 If you encounter any bugs or have suggestions for improvement, please open a pull request.
 Your contributions are highly appreciated!

-## Support

-For any inquiries or assistance, feel free to reach out to us on our [Discord Server](https://discord.gg/PcUVWApWN3).

 Happy coding! 🚀